 During recovery from a back surgery it is so hard to find comfortable or at least less painful position.
 Am I right?

 Whether you had spinal fusion, laminectomy, foraminotomy, discectomy or disk replacement, you need a good chair that will be easy on your back and provide proper support.
+These chairs can help you with this problem:

 Here I will recommend you best office chairs after back surgery.
 These models won’t intensify your pain, but may help you to feel more comfortable.
 I picked only high-quality desk chairs that will serve you for at least few years, not only during post-surgery recovery.